salihisaucar/react-dragon-game/README.md

 ### `npm start`

 Hi everyone, I just wanted to give some information about what I have done on this project.
 Firstly, this is just a simple game that is browser-based.
 I just wanted to prove how much React  is compatible with redux.
 Probably, you have seen a lot of react applications that were  written for the form-based app.
-Now, You will be scrutinizing how reactjs act under too many change requests.
+Now, You will be scrutinizing how reactjs acts under too many change requests.
 Let's talk about the structure of this project :)

 The project consists of 6 main parts.